atanas-dim/searching-mapbox/README.md

 ## To-do list

-- Manage state without prop drilling.
+- Get initial location by IP coords
-- Save theme preferences in local storage
+- Save theme preferences in local storage and set initial based on OS prefs

 ## See live